bahrus/be-inclusive/README.md

 1. Updates the initModel via the slots:  querySelectorAll('[slot][init-val-from]').forEach(el => model[el.slot] = getVal(el, el.getAttribute('init-val-from')))
 2. Adds event listener of adorned element for event "load", which MountObserver dispatches after it is done template weaving.
-3. Sets the adorned element's href attribute to "of" parameter, and also sets the slotmap attribute, which the MountObserver api knows what to do with.
+3. Sets the adorned element's src attribute to "of" parameter, and also sets the slotmap attribute, which the MountObserver api knows what to do with.
 4. The MountObserver replaces all the slot attributes with the "micro syntax"
 3. Applies the xform via [trans-render's binding syntax](https://github.com/bahrus/trans-render?tab=readme-ov-file#example-2a-shortcut-with-pass-through-derivation).